 I know you have listed the survival EDC (Everyday Carry) pack on your list, and paraffin is one of the items in that kit.
-It’s essential to have one, so you can use the paraffin to soak a wick in a flammable liquid.
+Having one is essential, so you can use the paraffin to soak a wick in a flammable liquid.

 Use edible fuel like oil from corn and soybeans.
-You can also use other oils like palm oil, cooking oil, peanut oil, cottonseed oil, safflower, linseed oil aside from fat from animals or tree sap in the absence of ready-to-use flammable liquid items.
+You can also use other oils like palm oil, cooking oil, peanut oil, cottonseed oil, safflower, and linseed oil aside from animal fat or tree sap without ready-to-use flammable liquid items.

 There is no need to use an ignition source with a birch wick since it includes natural flammable ingredients.

-When using this DIY torch, make sure the material is completely submerged in oil, gasoline, or another liquid to prevent the wick from being consumed.
+When using this DIY torch, ensure the material is completely submerged in oil, gasoline, or another liquid to prevent the wick from being consumed.
 As oil burns, the wood handle must be intact.